 With version 4.2, I turned my attention to facilitating rework in PAGE.
 That is, how do you use PAGE to tweak the GUI without loosing the supporting code that you have written?
 At the same time I want to allow one to view the changes with the run command button in the Python console.

 Here is the situation.
-You built a GUI and generated the Python file, which created skeleton functions in that file.
+You design a GUI and generate the Python code using PAGE, which creates skeleton functions.
 You then fleshed out the skeleton functions to support the GUI and then decided to modify the GUI.
-If then you again generate the Python code for the GUI, you will have replaced the filled-out functions with new skeleton functions loosing the code you wrote.
-This is the rework problem: How to save your hard fought code when reworking the GUI.
+If then you again generate the Python code for the GUI, you do not want to loose the application code which you have written to realize the application.
+This is the rework problem: How to keep your hard fought code when reworking the GUI?

-Let me repeat: You should only generate the support module once; otherwise any code which you added will be lost.
+Let me repeat: You should only generate the support module once for an application; otherwise any code which you manually added will be lost.
 Well, just in case you do that inadvertently, PAGE will save some previous versions as backups.
-If you add new features specifying new callback functions or new Tk variables you will have to add them manually to the supporting module.
+If you add new or change widgets in the GUI or modify callback functions or Tkinter variables changes will have to be made to the support module.

-See the WCPE directory in the examples directory.
+For an example of the separation of the GUI module from the support module, see the WCPE directory in the examples directory.
 This is a program that displays the program of WCPE which is one of my favorite classical music stations.
-In this example all of the functional code is located in WCPE_support.py and the GUI is defined in WCPE.py which is the main module.
-I found it very tricky to deal with time zones and did not want to loose any of that code and have to redo it or to deal with diff’s ; at the same time, I was constantly tweaking the GUI.
-I generated the import module once and proceeded fill out the init function and the callback functions in WCPE_support.py while tweaking the GUI, i.e., changing its location, color, the size of the display fields, etc..
+In this example all of the functional code is located in WCPE_support.py and the GUI design is recorded in WCPE.py which is the main module.
+I found it very tricky to deal with time zones and did not want to loose any of that code and have to redo it or to deal with diffs; at the same time, I was constantly tweaking the GUI.
+I generated the import module once and proceeded fill out the “init” function and the callback functions in WCPE_support.py while tweaking the GUI, i.e., changing its location, color, the size of the display fields, fonts, etc..